-Another reason why job picture not so good - job creation by businesses is down significantly in past 7 - 8 years.
+Another reason why job picture not so good - job creation by businesses Is down significantly in past 7 - 8 years.
 Less innovation and risk taking is part of problem.
-My opinion - this is due to uncertainty and lack of confidence in the future direction of the country/economy.

-Again - lack of leadership from White House and Congress
+My opinion - this is due to uncertainty and lack of confiden in the future direction of the country/economy. - and, too much regulation Again - lack of leadership from White House and Congress